rombrew/phobia/doc/MachineProbe.md

 ## Overview

 This page describes how to identify the machine parameters by means of PMC.
 The knowledge of parameters is necessary to control.

-Any new machine connected to the PMC should be identified before run in closed control loop.
+**WARNING**: Any new machine connected to the PMC should be identified before run in closed control loop.

 ## Preparation